pravzk/kubernetes_vagrant_coreos/README.md

 Deploying and Running a web app using Kubernetes and docker
 ==================
-cluster of kubernetes includes only one coreos virtual machine
+Cluster of kubernetes includes only one coreos virtual machine.

-Install virtual box and vagrant initially run vagrant file by following command
+Install virtual box and vagrant initially.

+Run vagrant file by following command
 ~~~ sh
 	"vagrant up"
 ~~~